 Details of the Company's provision for (benefit of) income taxes for each of the years in the three-year period ended October 31, 1997 are set forth in Note 5.
 The 1997 provision for federal and state taxes of \$674,000 was offset by a reversal of \$215,000 of tax accruals no longer required and the recognition of an income tax benefit of \$27.1 million from reducing the valuation allowance against net deferred tax assets.
-The 1996 provision for federal and state taxes of \$615,000 of tax accruals no longer required and the recognition of an income tax benefit of \$4.1 million from reducing the valuation from reducing the valuation from reducing the tax assets.
-The 1995 provision for state income and franchise taxes of \$315,000 was partially offset by a reversal of \$215,000 was partially offset by a reversal of \$200,000 of tax accruals no longer required.
+The 1996 provision for federal and state taxes of \$275,000 was offset by a reversal of \$615,000 of tax accruals no longer required and the recognition of an income tax benefit of \$4.1 million from reducing the valuation allowance against net deferred tax assets.
+The 1995 provision for state income and franchise taxes of \$315,000 was partially offset by a reversal of \$200,000 of tax accruals no longer required.